OpenVnmrJ/ovjTools/README.md

 ### In a Virtual Machine

-There are ready-to-use VM descriptions (using [Vagrant](https://www.vagrantup.com/) ) for CentOS 6/7 and Ubuntu 14.04.
+There are ready-to-use VM descriptions (using [Vagrant](https://www.vagrantup.com/) ) for CentOS 6/7 and Ubuntu 14.04 and 16..
 These automatically create and configure an OS in a VM for building and running OpenVnmrJ.
-The Vagrant files and live in the [vms/](vms/) directory.
+The Vagrant files and machines live in the [vms/](vms/) directory.

 To build OpenVnmrJ using one of these machine descriptions, (after installing Vagrant) just checkout the ovjTools repository, set the ovjBuildDir environment variable,